hybridsjs/hybrids/README.md

 #### Attribute Fallback <!-- omit in toc -->

 All types except `object` and `undefined` create a fallback connection to element attribute (dashed name of the property key).
-An attribute value is used only once when element is connected.
+An attribute value is used only once when an element is connected.
 The library follows HTML specification and properly transforms attribute to `boolean` and `string` values.

 ### Parent & Children